Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Climbing the volcano Eldfell

 The advantage of visiting Iceland in the summer is that you can go hiking at 6:30 in the evening.
-The ascent of the top of the volcano Eldfell (“Fire Hill”) is easy it only stands some 221 meter high.
-If you go to Vestmann islands this hike is a must.
-The view at the top is amazing at the top.
-You get a 360 degree panorama of the infinite ocean, the island itself, the Icelandic “mainland,” the lava fields on Heimaey and the other islands of the archipelago.
+The ascent to the top of the volcano Eldfell (“Fire Hill”) is easy; it only stands some 221 meters high.
+If you go to Vestmannaeyjar, this hike is a must.
+The view from the top is amazing.
+You get a 360-degree panorama of the infinite ocean, the island itself, the Icelandic “mainland,” the lava fields on Heimaey, and the other islands of the archipelago.

 Vestmann Islands in Summertime